-At the beginning of a a fixed-rate loan, most of the payment is applied to interest.
-As you pay , more of your payment goes toward principal.
+At the beginning of a a fixed-rate loan, the majority the payment is applied to interest.
+This proportion gradually reverses as the loan ages.

-You might choose a fixed-rate loan in order to lock in a low interest rate.
-People choose these types of loans because interest rates are low and they wish to lock in at this low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer greater monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we can assist you in locking a fixed-rate at the best rate currently available.
-Call Homewithloan.com at 972.798.2110 to learn more.
+You can choose a fixed-rate loan in order to lock in a low interest rate.
+People select these types of loans when interest rates are low and they wish to lock in at this low rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide greater monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we can help you lock in a fixed-rate at the best rate currently available.
+Call Homewithloan.com at 972.798.2110 to discuss how we can help.

-There are many types of Adjustable Rate Mortgages.
+There are many kinds of Adjustable Rate Mortgages.
 ARMs usually adjust every six months, based on various indexes.

-ARMs most often feature the lowest rates at the beginning of the loan.
-They provide the lower interest rate for an initial period that varies greatly.
-You've likely heard of 5/1 or 3/1 ARMs.
-In these loans, the introductory rate is set for three or five years.
+ARMs most often feature the lowest, most attractive rates at the start.
+They usually provide that rate from a month to ten years.
+You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
+In these loans, the initial rate is fixed for three or five years.
 It then adjusts every year.
-These kinds of loans are fixed for a certain number of years (3 or 5), then adjust.
-Loans like this are usually best for people who anticipate moving in three or five years.
-These types of adjustable rate loans are best for people who will sell their house or refinance before the initial lock expires.
+These kinds of loans are fixed for 3 or 5 years, then they adjust after the initial period.
+These loans are often best for people who expect to move in three or five years.
+These types of ARMs are best for borrowers who will sell their house or refinance before the initial lock expires.

-You might choose an Adjustable Rate Mortgage to get a very low initial interest rate and count on moving, refinancing or simply absorbing the higher rate after the initial rate goes up.
-ARMs can be risky when property values decrease and borrowers cannot sell or refinance their loan.
+You might choose an Adjustable Rate Mortgage to take advantage of a very low introductory rate and count on moving, refinancing or absorbing the higher rate after the introductory rate expires.
+ARMs can be risky when housing prices go down because homeowners could be stuck with increasing rates when they cannot sell or refinance with a lower property value.